 EDEL 335: Curriculum and Instruction in Elementary Social Studies

-Greetings, and welcome to EDEL 335!
-The purpose of this course is to help you develop and articulate your beliefs, understandings and skills in order to plan, teach, and assess Social Studies at the Elementary level.
+The purpose of this course is to help pre-service teachers develop and articulate their beliefs, understandings and skills in order to plan, teach, and assess Social Studies at the Elementary level.
 The above quote offers one rationale for Social Studies education.
-Throughout the course we will enter into an exploration of (1) Past and current theory on the meaning and purpose of Social Studies education, with the view to formulating a knowledgeable and informed rationale for our own practice as Social Studies teachers; (2) What we want Social Studies to look like in our classrooms and to our students, and why; and (3) The various ways in which we can make our vision of Social Studies a reality in our practice.
-It is my hope that this will be a collaborative process, with each of us contributing to one another’s learning.
+Throughout the course we explore (1) Past and current theory on the meaning and purpose of Social Studies education, with the view to formulating a knowledgeable and informed rationale for our own practice as Social Studies teachers; (2) What we want Social Studies to look like in our classrooms and to our students, and why; and (3) The various ways in which we can make our vision of Social Studies a reality in our practice.

 EDEL 561: Processes of Curriculum Development

 Curriculum development occurs at all levels of education – from lessons enacted in the classroom to revisions to programs of study.
 In this course we will explore the field of curriculum development and the tensions and debates that exist within it.
 It is intended to support your ability to engage critically with curricular issues and support your ability to interpret curricula as it relates to your practice.
-The course is discussion driven.
-You will be encouraged to share your perspective according to your current role (e.g., teacher, administrator, curriculum writer) and area of expertise (e.g., early childhood, science).
 Through historical and contemporary readings in curriculum development we will examine key questions and issues such as:

 - What is the goal of education?
 Is it to develop basic skills, critical thinking, future workers, or personal growth?
 What should be the goal of education?
 How are the goals reflected in research?